suyashvsingh/suyashvsingh/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=suyashvsingh&label=PROFILE+VIEWS)

 **Welcome to my GitHub profile!
-I'm Suyash Vikram Singh, a budding software engineer and a student at the Indian Institute of Information Technology, Gwalior.
+I'm Suyash Vikram Singh, Senior Engineer from MediaTek.
+I'm a budding software engineer and did my Integrated B.Tech and M.Tech in Information Technology from the Indian Institute of Information Technology, Gwalior.
 I'm deeply fascinated with all things cloud-native and open-source.
 As someone keen on learning and contributing to the cloud ecosystem, I'm exploring Docker, Kubernetes, and Web Development.**

 ---